femboyfin/dbdideas/survivor_perks.md

 ## [Self-Care](<https://deadbydaylight.wiki.gg/wiki/Self-Care>)

-- Now increases self-heal speed & efficiency with a Med-Kit by 35%
+- Now increases self-heal speed & efficiency with a Med-Kit by **35%**
   - Enables synergy with Med-Kits without making the perk itself too oppressive.

 ## [Self-Preservation](<https://deadbydaylight.wiki.gg/wiki/Self-Preservation>) 📉 🗑️

 - Increased range to **40 meters** *(was 16)*
-  - At first glance this may seem major but shouldn't make that much of a difference in practice as the perk's effects (suppressed scratch marks, grunts of pain, and bleeding) inherently decrease in value the farther away you are from the Killer (the farther you are, the less likely these are to be seen).
+  - At first glance this may seem major but shouldn't make that much of a difference in practice as the perk's effects (suppressed scratch marks, grunts of pain, and bleeding) inherently decrease in value the farther away you are from the killer (the farther you are, the less likely these are to be seen).
 - Increased duration to **21/23/25 seconds** *(was 6/8/10)*
   - Sizable numbers buff but once again, this shouldn't actually do very much in practice, as if you haven't already managed to lose the killer within 10-seconds, the killer has already likely caught up to you and it's unlikely that you'll be lost completely in the following 15, could make it easier to leave the current tile in certain situations after use even if found within the old 10 second period, however that seems like a flavorful change and this is an already weak perk.
-- Now reveals the Aura of the Survivor who activated the perk
+- Now reveals the aura of the survivor who activated the perk
   - This allows you to more intelligently run away from the killer after activation.

 ## [Shoulder the Burden](<https://deadbydaylight.wiki.gg/wiki/Shoulder_the_Burden>) 📉 🧑‍🤝‍🧑

-- Now causes the Survivor to become Deep Wounded and receive **60/50/40 seconds** of Broken instead of Exposed
+- Now causes the survivor to become Deep Wounded and receive **60/50/40 seconds** of Broken instead of Exposed
   - Ensures there is an actual down-side to using the perk.
 If the killer isn't able to catch up within 40 seconds as-is, the Exposed has done literally nothing.
 Assuming you get the unhook off, there's also zero downside to using the perk while injured as-is, which is also fixed by this as you now won't be able to heal.
 The intention of this portion of the perk is also inherently designed to give the unhooker a single health state, Deep Wounding the unhooker ensures Endurance perks and addons aren't usable to gain an effective extra health state, while also slightly increasing the penalty of using the perk by requiring the user to mend after unhooking.
-- No longer requires the Survivor to not be on Death Hook, killing the user instantly
+- No longer requires the survivor to not be on Death Hook, killing the user instantly
   - This is a popular half-joke suggestion I have seen a variety of times.
 I think the silly factor serves to increase the playrate of the perk, and enables using the perk to give hatch to your teammates.
-This does have the potential to be used for going next, but if that is a major concern, that could be limited by putting a clause on this specific use of it becoming available exclusively when either there are two Survivors remaining in the Trial, or when you are the Last Survivor Standing.
+This does have the potential to be used for going next, but if that is a major concern, that could be limited by putting a clause on this specific use of it becoming available exclusively when either there are two survivors remaining in the Trial, or when you are the Last Survivor Standing.

 ## [Slippery Meat](<https://deadbydaylight.wiki.gg/wiki/Slippery_Meat>) 📉 🗑️ 🧑‍🤝‍🧑